 David McKinnon is an associate at Bennett Jones LLP, where he conducts a broad litigation practice.
 Born and raised in Calgary, David passed through the halls of Chinook Park Elementary, Bishop Pinkham Junior High and Western Canada High schools before going east to attend the University of King’s College and Dalhousie University in Halifax, graduating with a Bachelor of Arts (Combined Honours) in Contemporary Studies and Political Science.
 He returned to Calgary to attend law school.
 David has travelled to various countries including Japan, France, Spain, Thailand and Turkey, bringing back to Calgary a wealth of cultural knowledge from his experiences.
 A father and an avid believer in building and fostering relationships, David supports community efforts that enhance public education for Calgary students.

-Mark Saar’s career in corporate finance with RBC Capital Markets has seen several positions in both Ontario and Alberta.
-In his current position he leads a team providing structured debt financing and project advisory services to energy sector corporations and financial sponsors across North America.
+Mark Saar has worked in several positions in corporate finance over the past 16 years with RBC Capital Markets in both Ontario and Alberta.
+In his current position he originates and executes structured debt and leveraged finance deals for energy sector clients across North America.
 Mark holds an M.B.A. from Queen’s University, a Bachelor of Applied Science from the University of Waterloo and is a registered Professional Engineer.
-Prior to joining RBC, Mark worked in engineering and business development roles in the energy infrastructure sector focusing on new pipelines and independent power projects.
-To EducationMatters, Mark also brings the experience of his past volunteer commitments supporting students with Junior Achievement, sports coaching and parent council activities and as Chairman of an academic fraternity.
+Prior to joining RBC Mark worked in engineering and business development roles in the energy infrastructure industry focusing on new pipeline and power project initiatives.
+He has two children aged eight and 14 enrolled in the Calgary public school system and has past volunteer commitments with Junior Achievement, sports coaching, and Parent Council activities.

 Dean, Faculty of Arts, University of Calgary